Energy and magnetic moment of a quantum charged particle in time dependent magnetic and electric fields of circular and plane solenoids: Discussion

 One more intriguing problem is related to the case of very slow variation of the cyclotron frequency $\Omega(t)$.
 At first glance, it is sufficient to use a simple solution (\ref{vepad}) to calculate all mean values and probabilities \cite{MMT70,MMT73}.
-An immediate consequence is the linear dependence ${\cal E}_f/{\cal E}_i = \omega_f/\omega_i$ (the well known adiabatic invariant), clearly seen in Figs. \ref{fig-EfEi-wf} and \ref{fig-EfEi-wfEps} for any values of parameters $s_0\Upsilon$ and $\rho$.
+An immediate consequence is the linear dependence ${\cal E}_f/{\cal E}_i = \omega_f/\omega_i$ (the well known adiabatic invariant), clearly seen in Figures \ref{fig-EfEi-wf} and \ref{fig-EfEi-wfEps} for any values of parameters $s_0\Upsilon$ and $\rho$.
+This linear dependence holds for the circular gauge as well as for the Landau gauge.
+Probably, such a gauge independence can be explained by the extremely small values of the induced electric fields, when the difference between their geometries becomes insignificant.
 However, the solution (\ref{vepad}) is not valid when the frequency becomes close to zero, especially when it passes through zero value and becomes negative.
-Two examples {\em for the circular gauge\/} in Secs. \ref{E-semiaxis} and \ref{sec-EEfullline} show that the ratio ${\cal E}_f/{\cal E}_i$ as function of $|\omega_f|/\omega_i$ is again a straight line when $\omega_f <0$, but the proportionality coefficient is bigger than unity: it equals $3$ in the low-temperature regime, while it can be even much bigger in the high-temperature regime.
+Two examples {\em for the circular gauge\/} in Sections \ref{E-semiaxis} and \ref{sec-EEfullline} show that the ratio ${\cal E}_f/{\cal E}_i$ as function of $|\omega_f|/\omega_i$ is again a straight line when $\omega_f <0$, but the proportionality coefficient is bigger than unity: it equals $3$ in the low-temperature regime, while it can be even much bigger in the high-temperature regime.
 Unfortunately, we do not know, what can happen {\em for the Landau gauge}, since we did not succeed to find explicit solutions when $\omega(t) <0$ for this gauge (except for the sudden jump approximation).
 This is a challenge for further studies, as well as the general adiabatic case with an arbitrary gauge parameter $\alpha$ and negative final frequency $\omega_f$.
+Another challenge is the case of slow variation of the gauge parameter itself, when $\alpha=\alpha(t)$.
+Physically, it means a slow change of the {\em shape of solenoid} without any change of the magnetic field inside.

+It was shown that the dynamics of the initial {\em high-temperature\/} equilibrium states can be quite different from the evolution of the initial low-temperature states.
+In particular, the initial small mean magnetic moment can be strongly amplified (by the factor of the order of $s_0\Upsilon \gg 1$) when the magnetic field depends on time (and the mean energy can be strongly amplified, as well), even if the magnetic field {\em decreases}.
+The reason is that fluctuations of the guiding center coordinates are much stronger than fluctuations of the relative coordinates in the high-temperature equilibrium state, according to Equations (\ref{sig0}) and (\ref{Geq}).
+Due to the dynamical coupling between the guiding center and relative coordinates in the time-dependent magnetic field, the fragile statistical balance between the initial equilibrium fluctuations of the relative and guiding center coordinates is broken in the process of evolution, so that the contribution of strong guiding center fluctuations to the mean magnetic moment becomes dominant.